biolab/orange3/doc/widgets/bioinformatics/differentialexpression.md

    - [**Mann-Whitney**](https://en.wikipedia.org/wiki/Mann%E2%80%93Whitney_U_test): non-parametric test of null hypothesis with P-value as criterium
 3. Select *target labels*.
 Labels depend on the attributes in the input.
 In *Values* you can change the sample target (default value is the first value on the list, alphabetically or numerically).
 4. *Selection* box controls the output data.
-By setting the *lower threshold* and *upper threshold* values you are outputting the data outside this interval (the most interesting expression levels).
-You can also manually place the threshold lines by dragging left or right in the plot. <br><br>If you click *Compute null distribution* box, the widget will calculate null distribution and display it in the plot. *Permutations* field allows you to set the precision of null distribution (the more permutations the more precise the distribution), while [*&alpha;-value*](https://en.wikipedia.org/wiki/Type_I_and_type_II_errors#Type_I_error) will be the allowed probability of false positives.
-Press *Select* to output this data.<br><br> The final option is to set the number of best ranked genes and output them with *Select*.
+   - By setting the *lower threshold* and *upper threshold* values you are outputting the data outside this interval (the most interesting expression levels).
+You can also manually place the threshold lines by dragging left or right in the plot.
+   - If you click *Compute null distribution* box, the widget will calculate null distribution and display it in the plot. *Permutations* field allows you to set the precision of null distribution (the more permutations the more precise the distribution), while [*&alpha;-value*](https://en.wikipedia.org/wiki/Type_I_and_type_II_errors#Type_I_error) will be the allowed probability of false positives.
+Press *Select* to output this data.
+  - The final option is to set the number of best ranked genes and output them with *Select*.
 5. When *Auto commit is on* is ticked, the widget will automatically apply the changed.
 Alternatively press *Commit*.
 If the *Add gene scores to output* is ticked, the widget will append an additional column with gene scores to the data.